Doak VZ-4: Preservation

-The VZ-4DA was eventually donated to the U.S. Army Transportation Museum at Fort Eustis, Virginia, where it is on public display with other aircraft in the museum's outdoor Aviation Pavilion.
+In January 1973, the VZ-4DA was donated to the U.S. Army Transportation Museum at Fort Eustis, Virginia, where it was placed on public display with other aircraft in the museum's outdoor Aviation Pavilion.
+In August 2024, the VZ-4DA was permanently transferred to the U.S. Army Aviation Museum where it is on exhibit inside the galleries.
 Other Doak artifacts are preserved at the Western Museum of Flight in Torrance, California.